 “A neighborhood that lacks safety can be a more stressful place to live.
 Also, randomized trials of different communities that changed the environment of similar housing so that one sees a lot of greenery and the other doesn't have shown that [greenery] has a real impact on mental health and wellbeing.
 So a lack of green space can have an effect,” Palmer said.
 “Then simply the noise that is more likely to be a problem in disadvantaged neighborhoods can lead to sleep problems, which also leads to more stress.”

-To evaluate the impact of these neighborhood factors that may contribute to chronic stress, Palmer explained it was necessary to geocode addresses, which required that the investigators place a number on every address associated with a patient included for assessment that locates the address in space.
-That number, which corresponds to either a house or housing unit, can then be linked to other databases that provide information about the characteristics of the people who live in a certain area in which that number exists.
+To evaluate the impact of these neighborhood factors in the occurrence of chronic stress, Palmer explained it was necessary to geocode addresses, which required that the investigators place a number on every address associated with a patient included for assessment, which allowed her team to locate that address in space.
+That number, which corresponds to either a house or housing unit, can then be linked to other databases that provide information about the characteristics of the people who live in a certain area in which that number is present.

-“The best sources of data for these types of neighborhood variables I'm interested in are the ones that relate to social and economic conditions come from the US Census Bureau—the long form ones which most of us have probably never filled out,” Palmer said.
+“The best sources of data for these types of neighborhood variables I'm interested in are the ones that relate to social and economic conditions, [which] come from the US Census Bureau—the long form ones which most of us have probably never filled out,” Palmer said.

 With these data, Palmer and her colleagues worked to develop scores representing either neighborhood disadvantage or NSES based on different variables.
 For example, Palmer explained that when looking at the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program data, the investigators identified where those included in the SEER data set were living, which is the score the investigators used for their assessment.